SalomePlatform/shaper/doc/gui/Introduction.rst

 .. centered::
    Construction pop-up menu

 The order of features can be changed using *Move to the end* pop-up menu command.
-The selected feature will be moved to the end of feature list.
+It works only for Group features.
+The selected group will be moved to the end of features list.

 Folders can be used to arrange long Tree View for features.